archerne/hastarlink/README.md

 Install from the default HACS repository or by copying the contents of the starlink folder into your custom_components/starlink folder and rebooting your Home Assistant, go to Configuration -> Integrations and click the + to add a new integration.

-After you do this you will need to copy the spacex folder (from custom_components/starlink/spacex) to /config/spacex : those are the grpc proto files and the way Home Assistant loads libraries they need to be in that folder.

 Search for Starlink and you will see the integration available.

 Click add, confirm you want to install